Immigration to Singapore

-Immigration to Singapore is the process by which people migrate to Singapore for the purpose of residing there—and where a majority go on to become permanent residents and Singaporean citizens.
-Singapore is an attractive destination especially in the region as it is a country with a strong currency that offers high living standards, including in education, work, wages and safety as well as an overall far higher quality of life compared to its neighbours.
-High-net-worth or skilled immigrants worldwide are also attracted to Singapore's low tax rates (e.g. no capital gains tax) and ease of doing business.
+Immigration to Singapore is the human migration of foreign nationals to Singapore for the purpose of residing there.
+Under Singapore nationality law and immigration law and policy, the jurisdiction offers permanent residency and citizenship to foreigners.
+Pull factors of Singapore include its strong currency, high living standards (including in education, work, wages and safety), high quality of life, low tax rates (e.g. no capital gains tax), and ease of doing business.

 Immigration is historically the main impetus for population growth in the country since the founding of modern Singapore in the early 19th century due to its strategic location.
-During the 19th to 20th centuries, Singapore developed into a thriving and major entrepôt as immigrants and merchants from all over Asia were attracted by its free trade policy.
+During the 19th to 20th centuries, Singapore developed into a thriving and major entrepôt as immigrants and merchants across Asia were attracted by its free trade policy.
 For a long period after its founding, the majority of Singapore's population were immigrants.
 These immigrants also formed the bulk of the modern Singaporean population today.
-In the 1930s, the number of native births in Singapore would overtake net immigration.
+In the 1930s, the number of native births in Singapore overtook net immigration.

 After its separation and independence in 1965, immigration laws were modified in 1966 to reinforce Singapore's identity as a sovereign state.
-This time, the initial strict controls on immigrant workers were relaxed as demand for labour grew with increased industrialisation.
+Initial strict controls on immigrant workers were relaxed as demand for labour grew with increased industrialisation.
 Immigration would again become the largest contributor to population increase in Singapore in the late 20th century and early 21st century.
-These recent immigration and immigrant workers in Singapore have been closely associated with Singapore's further economic development.
-However, the rates of immigrants into Singapore after the 1990s raised concerns and discontent among citizens, and curbs on immigration were introduced, resulting in a more stringent immigration policy since the 2010s.
+These recent immigration and immigrant workers in Singapore have been closely associated with the development of the economy of Singapore.
+At the same time, rates of immigrants into Singapore after the 1990s raised concerns and discontent among citizens, and curbs on immigration were introduced, resulting in a more stringent immigration policy since the 2010s.
 In 2022, the government introduced a points-based immigration system for skilled applicants who wish to work in Singapore.

 The Immigration and Checkpoints Authority (ICA) publishes a number of criteria for eligibility for anyone who wishes to reside, study and work in Singapore.
-The demographics of Singapore mainly consists of ethnic Chinese, Malay and Indian, who collectively make up virtually the entirety of its citizen population (98.4%).
-They are the descendants of their ancestors who moved to Singapore prior to its independence, with these three ethnic groups being the forefront of the country's contemporary cultural and social customs, including its cuisine, language, (Note: This is why the official languages of Singapore consists of English, which acts as a lingua franca among these three ethnic groups, as well as Mandarin Chinese, Malay and Tamil in recognition–although non-Mandarin speaking Chinese and non-Tamil speaking Indians also exist.) religion as well as traditions that are unique to Singapore.
+Additionally, immigration is controlled to maintain the relative demographics of race in Singapore within the at roughly 75% ethnic Chinese, 15% Malay and 7% Indian, with a remaining 1–3% belonging to "other races".